 Malaria is a risk in the demilitarised zone and in rural areas in the northern parts of Gyonggi and Gangwon provinces near the border with North Korea.
 The mosquito-borne disease Japanese encephalitis also occurs.
 You should consult your doctor or travel clinic about prophylaxis against malaria and take measures to avoid mosquito bites, including using insect repellent.

 Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, and hepatitis) occur sporadically.
 We recommend that you avoid raw and undercooked food.
 In rural areas, it is recommended that all drinking water be boiled or that you drink bottled water, and that you avoid ice cubes.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

-Hand, Foot and Mouth Disease (HFMD) is common in the Republic of Korea (ROK) with more serious outbreaks occurring from time to time.
+Hand, Foot and Mouth Disease (HFMD) is common in the ROK with more serious outbreaks occurring from time to time.
 In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
 Normal hygiene precautions should be taken including careful and frequent hand washing.

 From March to May, yellow dust pollution, which is carried by strong winds from Mongolia and China, can cause eye, nose, mouth and throat irritations and exacerbate respiratory and cardio-vascular problems.